 Privacy and Data Protection Requirements: all applicable laws and regulations relating to the processing, protection, or privacy of the Personal Data, including where applicable, the guidance and codes of practice issued by regulatory bodies in any relevant jurisdiction.

 Security Breach: any act or omission that materially compromises the security, confidentiality, or integrity of Personal Data or the physical, technical, administrative, or organizational safeguards put in place to protect it.
 The loss of or unauthorised access, disclosure, or acquisition of Personal Data is a Security Breach.

-Standard Contractual Clauses (SCC): the European Commission’s Standard Contractual Clauses for the transfer of Personal Data from the European Union to processors established in third countries (controller to processor transfers), as set out in the Annex to the Commission implementing decision on standard contractual clauses for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 (as replaced, amended or updated from time to time), and/or any other standard contractual clauses under English law.
+Standard Contractual Clauses (SCC): the European Commission’s Standard Contractual Clauses for the transfer of Personal Data from the European Union to processors established in third countries, as set out in the Annex to the Commission implementing decision on standard contractual clauses for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 (as replaced, amended or updated from time to time), and/or any other standard contractual clauses under English law.

 Sub-Processor: means any Processor engaged by the Provider to assist in fulfilling the Providers obligations with respect to the provision of the Services under the Contract.
 Sub-Processors will exclude any Provider employee or consultant.